 When More Data Isn’t Better: Rethinking Granularity in Marketing Analytics

 Choosing the right level of detail when analyzing data—whether by time, geography, or customer segment—is a daily challenge for marketing leaders.
-New research, led by Eric Bradlow, Vice Dean for AI & Analytics at Wharton, introduces a practical framework for making smarter choices about data and parameter granularity, with significant implications for forecasting, pricing, and segmentation.
+New research, by Mingyung Kim (former Wharton PhD student and now Assistant Professor at Ohio State) and her co-dissertation advisors, Eric Bradlow, Wharton Marketing Professor and Vice Dean for AI & Analytics at Wharton, and Wharton Marketing Professor Raghu Iyengar introduces a practical framework for making smarter choices about data aggregation and parameter granularity, with significant implications for forecasting, pricing, and segmentation.

 Key Takeaways for Marketing Professionals